lmfit/uncertainties/doc/index.rst

    A :download:`PDF version <_build/latex/uncertaintiesPythonPackage.pdf>`
    of the documentation is also available.

-In addition to this web documentation, the pydoc_ command gives access to many of the documentation strings included in the code.
+Additional information is available through the pydoc_ command, which gives access to many of the documentation strings included in the code.

 .. index:: license